beakerbrowser/beaker/README.md

 This is a highly opinionated and standards-noncompliant browser.
 It has its own APIs for decentralized software.

-Current status is a developer preview: not for wide use.
+Current status is developer preview.
+Not for wide use.
 Please feel free to open usability issues.

 ![screenshot.png](screenshot.png)